Aviation Maintenance Careers: We Can’t Fly Without You

 To keep up, the businesses that provide aviation services – manufacturers, operators, maintainers and logistical management firms – need workers.
-Boeing’s 2015 Pilot and Technician Outlook forecast the global commercial air transport industry will need more than one million new workers – 558,000 pilots and 609,000 maintenance technicians –through 2034.
+Boeing’s 2016 Pilot and Technician Outlook forecast the global commercial air transport industry will need more than one million new workers – 617,000 pilots and 679,000 maintenance technicians – through 2036.

 Not surprisingly, most aviation maintenance industry executives are optimistic about the future.
-More than 60 percent of the respondents to a 2015 survey by the Aeronautical Repair Station Association expect their markets to grow in the coming year.
+About 60 percent of the respondents to a 2017 survey by the Aeronautical Repair Station Association expect their markets to grow in the coming year.
 To capitalize on new business opportunities, repair stations need skilled employees.
-Nearly three quarters of the survey respondents planned to add new employees and positions in the next 12 months.
+More than half (55 percent) of the survey respondents planned to add new employees and positions in the next 12 months.

 But that could be a challenge.
-Eighty percent of ARSA survey respondents said they had trouble finding skilled workers over the past two years, with 40 percent saying it had been very difficult to find workers (nearly twice the proportion that indicated such difficulty in 2014).
-Additionally, a recent survey by the Aviation Technician Education Council (ATEC) indicated that nearly one out of every four graduates from aviation maintenance training programs winds up working in other industries.
+Eighty-two percent of ARSA survey respondents said they had trouble finding skilled workers over the past two years, with close to one third (31 percent) saying it had been very difficult to find workers.
+Additionally, recent surveys by the Aviation Technician Education Council (ATEC) indicated that nearly one out of every four graduates from aviation maintenance training programs winds up working in other industries.

 Skills in the Spotlight – the Aerospace Maintenance Competition (AMC)